 Now, here’s the one exception.
 As our market declines, we’re still in this downside of the market.
 As the market declines if you haven’t ridden that curve well, you need to be really, really careful.
 You’re not the gorilla; you’re one of the chimps.
 You need to probably bury your technology in somebody else’s product and let them do the selling.
 So what’s your channel?
 Well, frankly you’re an OEM.
 You are the original equipment manufacturer and your product or service gets buried in somebody else’s and they are your channel.
 That’s the one exception.
 Now we need to think about how much capacity we need, and I’ve already given you the parameters.
 You need to compare your inventory, how many full time equivalents x how many meetings per week can each have, compared to your demand on that sales inventory and that is, how many buyers progress through each stage in the buyers journey and how many meetings does each of those progressions take.
 Compare one against the other.
 That can be complex and hard, but I’m going to show you shortly how to do that in Funnel Plan in seconds.

 ‘If you enjoyed this blog, then likely you will enjoy others.
-If you haven’t already, you can subscribe to receive this blog by visiting mathmarketing.com/blog or by visiting our YouTube channel.
+If you haven’t already, you can subscribe to receive this blog by visiting align.me/blog or youtube.com/alignmeb2b.
 If you have a colleague who may be interested, we would be so grateful if you invited them to subscribe.
 Why don’t you do that now, and when you come back, we’ll show you how we do that in Funnel Plan.’

 Let me start by explaining some context.
 You already know that the Funnel Plan captures your complete go to market: your objectives, your strategy, the tactics you’re going to use end to end and the velocity that you need to achieve to meet your numbers and therefore the tactics needed to deliver.